-When you're shipping furniture, unexpected problems and complications can arise at any step of the moving process, leading to unforseen delays and late deliveries.
-Shipping delays are one of the most frustrating aspects of moving long distance—if you're trying to settle in at your new location but you don’t have any furniture, you’re not going to feel very much at home.
+When you're shipping furniture, unexpected problems and complications can arise at any step of the moving process, leading to unforeseen delays and late deliveries.
+Shipping delays are one of the most frustrating aspects of moving long-distance—if you're trying to settle in at your new location but you don’t have any furniture, you’re not going to feel very much at home.
 In some cases, such as inclement weather, delays are necessary to safeguard your belongings.
-In others, shipping delays can also add costs and may even increse the risk of damage, either from in-transit damage or exposure to harsh weather conditions.
+In others, shipping delays can also add costs and may even increase the risk of damage, either from in-transit damage or exposure to harsh weather conditions.

 Here are 7 common causes of delays you may encounter when shipping furniture:

 1. Shipper scheduling delays

 Furniture, though bulky, comes nowhere near filling an entire truck.
 This means that your items will ship via LTL freight, and will share space with cargo being shipped by other customers.
 LTL freight can help save you money, but because your furniture shares space on the truck with other shipments, your cargo will not move immediately and directly to its destination.
 Instead, your load may have to wait—possibly a long time—while the shipper arranges for other loads to be picked up.
 Depending on the size of the shipper’s customer base and level of business activity, rounding out a full truck could take a matter of days or even weeks.

 Some shippers will transfer your furniture pickup to a central shipping terminal where it will wait to be consolidated with other loads going to nearby locations.
 This creates delays similar to the first situation outlined above—your furniture may sit on the terminal floor for a considerable time before it is ready to be routed to its final destination.
 T